-Online Safety In School
+Online Safety at Eppleton

-At school, we take several steps to ensure that children are kept safe while using the internet and electronic communication.
+At school, we take continual steps to ensure that children are kept safe while using the internet and electronic communication.
 We use targeted filtering to prevent access to websites that are not suitable or may be dangerous.
 Internet access is supervised and we monitor the websites that are accessed.

 We use a controlled email system where we monitor the children’s emails and we limit the addresses that children can communicate with.
 These steps are taken to protect the children from unsuitable emails and identify possible cyberbullying.